harmony-one/x/progress/frank-egloff.md

-2023-10-20 Tue: Keep working on fiat payment for the Discord bot in a subscription model using stripe.
+2023-10-20 Fri: Keep working on fiat payment for the Discord bot in a subscription model using stripe.

-2023-10-19 Tue: Keep working on fiat payment for the Discord bot.
+2023-10-19 Thu: Keep working on fiat payment for the Discord bot.
 Added customer creation to the user/create endpoint.
 Added user/guild (server) logic on discord bot.

-2023-10-18 Tue: Added [group whitelist handling](https://github.com/harmony-one/HarmonyOneBot/pull/342) for HarmonyBot.
+2023-10-18 Wed: Added [group whitelist handling](https://github.com/harmony-one/HarmonyOneBot/pull/342) for HarmonyBot.
 When a user of the whitelist is the owner or an admin of a group, that group is whitelisted.
 Keep working on fiat payment for the discord bot, integrating the payment functionality to the existing stripe-payment-backend, and defining the architecture of the image subscribing model for discord users.

 2023-10-17 Tue: Added * prefix/alias for handling inquiries to the [current context (URLs/pdf)](https://github.com/harmony-one/HarmonyOneBot/pull/341). * alias works along /ctx command.
 Fixed /pdf issues after merging to the master branch.
 Made changes to the conversation array for llama-index inquiries.
 Worked on stripe payments backend for discord bot.